Grist-Data-Desk/tribal-detention-facilities/README.md

 It should be noted that the release of this information does not change our analysis and only sharpens future researchers’ and newsrooms’ abilities to report on these facilities.

-The data are available above via `correction-program-listings.csv`.More information on our records request is available via our [press release](link TK).
+The data are available above in `correction-program-listings.csv`.
+More information on our records request is available via our [press release](link TK).

 ![A map of the United States showing the locations of tribal jails.
 By the end of the century, about one-third of facilities will experience more than 50 days per year in which the heat index will rise above 90ºF.](facilities-map.png)